National popular vote bill gets final approval in Delaware

 DOVER, Del. — Lawmakers have given final approval for Delaware to give its Electoral College presidential votes to whoever wins the national popular vote, not Delaware’s vote.

 The House voted 24-17 on Thursday to join 11 other Democratic-leaning states in a popular-vote compact.
-With the imminent additions of Delaware, Colorado and New Mexico, the compact would have 189 of the 270 electoral college votes needed to elect the president.
+If the Democratic governors in Delaware, Colorado and New Mexico each sign their respective bills, the compact would have 189 of the 270 electoral college votes needed to elect the president.

 Supporters say the change would make candidates pay more attention to voters outside traditional “battleground” states.